irpatel0/TARecruitmentApplication/documents/DesignDocument_final.md

     * Courses will have a relationship with Position, to show open SA positions for the course
 4. Position
     * This database model will maintain information about the SA positions of a course.
 It will maintain information about the course it is assigned to, the SA applicants, and the current SAs of the course.
-    * Position will have a relatinoship with Course, to show the course that the postion is associated with
+    * Position will have a relationship with Course, to show the course that the position is associated with

 <kbd>